Giacomo Leoni

 Having previously worked in Düsseldorf, Leoni arrived in England, where he was to make his name, in 1714, aged 28.
-His fresh, uncluttered designs, with just a hint of baroque flamboyance, brought him to the attention of prominent patrons of the arts.
+His fresh, uncluttered designs, with just a hint of Baroque flamboyance, brought him to the attention of prominent patrons of the arts.

 Early life

 Leoni's early life is poorly documented.
 He is first recorded in Düsseldorf in 1708, and arrived in England sometime before 1715.
-Between 1715 and 1720 he published in installments the first complete English language edition of Palladio's I Quattro Libri dell'Architettura, which Leoni entitled The Architecture of A. Palladio, in Four Books.
+Between 1715 and 1720 he published in instalments the first complete English language edition of Palladio's I Quattro Libri dell'Architettura, which Leoni entitled The Architecture of A. Palladio, in Four Books.
 The translation was a huge success and went into multiple editions in the following years (illustration, left) Despite Leoni's often eccentric alterations to Palladio's illustrations, his edition became a main vehicle for disseminating the essence of Palladio's style among British designers.
 The direct impact of Palladio's text was upon building patrons, for these expensive volumes were out of the reach of most builders, who could consult them only briefly in a gentleman's library.
-In 1738 Isaac Ware, with the encouragement of Richard Boyle, third Earl of Burlington, produced a more accurate translation of Palladio's work with illustrations which were faithful to the originals, but Leoni's changes and inaccuracies continued to influence Palladianism for generations.
+In 1738 Isaac Ware, with the encouragement of Richard Boyle, 3rd Earl of Burlington, produced a more accurate translation of Palladio's work with illustrations which were faithful to the originals, but Leoni's changes and inaccuracies continued to influence Palladianism for generations.

 On the frontispiece of his edition of Palladio, Leoni titled himself "Architect to his most serene Highness the Elector Palatine."
 This claim, however, remains unsubstantiated.

 Leoni followed his Palladian volume with an English translation of Alberti's De Re Aedificatoria ("On Architecture"), the first modern book on the theories and practice of architecture.

 Works

 Giacomo Leoni's principal architectural skill was to adapt Alberti's and Palladio's ideals to suit the landed classes in the English countryside, without straying too far from the principles of the great masters.
 He made Palladian architecture less austere, and adapted his work to suit the location and needs of his clients.
 The use of red brick as a building component had begun to replace dressed stone during the William and Mary era.
 Leoni would frequently build in both, depending on availability and what was indigenous to the area of the site.

-Leoni's first commissions in England, though for high-profile clients the Duke of Kent and James, Earl Stanhope, first lord of the Treasury, remained unexecuted.
+Leoni's first commissions in England, though for high-profile clients Henry Grey, 1st Duke of Kent and James Stanhope, 1st Earl Stanhope, First Lord of the Treasury, remained unexecuted.
 His first built design in England was Queensberry House, 7 Burlington Gardens, for John Bligh, Lord Clifton, in 1721.
-This was to be an important architectural landmark, as the first London mansion to be built in a terrace with an "antique temple front."
+This was to be an important architectural landmark, as the first London mansion to be built on a terrace with an "antique temple front."

 Throughout this career in England, Leoni was to be responsible for the design of at least twelve large country houses and at least six London mansions.
 He is also known to have designed church monuments and memorials.